The complexity of smooth words over binary alphabets: Preliminaries

 \begin{theorem} Over any binary alphabet, we have $\mathscr{L}(\mathcal{C}^\infty) = \mathcal{C}_f^\infty$, and in particular $p_{\mathcal{C}^\infty}(n) = p_{\mathcal{C}_f^\infty}(n)$. \end{theorem}

-This does not prove \Cref{mixedCf} but it motivates even more the study of the complexity $p_{\mathcal{C}_f^\infty}(n)$.
-Next, in \Cref{bispecials} we extend the description of the bispecial f-smooth words of \cite{Weakley} to any binary alphabet, and in \Cref{bounds} we solve \Cref{CfTheta} over even alphabets and we obtain the lower bound over the other alphabets.
+This does not prove \Cref{mixedCf} but it motivates even more the study of the language $\mathcal{C}_f^\infty$ and its complexity $p_{\mathcal{C}_f^\infty}(n)$.
+Next, in \Cref{bispecials} we extend the description of the bispecial smooth words in \cite{Weakley} to any binary alphabet, then in \Cref{bounds} we prove the lower bound over any binary alphabet and the upper bound over even alphabets.

 \begin{theorem} Let $\mathpzc{A} = \{a,b\}$ and let $\rho = \frac{\log(a+b)}{\log\left(\frac{a+b}{2}\right)}$.

 (i) We have $p_{\mathcal{C}_f^\infty}(n) = \Omega(n^\rho)$.